davidmarkclements/v8-perf/readme.md

 _Edit: Jakob Kummerow noted in [http://disq.us/p/1kvomfk]() that Turbofan can optimize away the object allocation in this specific microbenchmark.
-We are working on a updated version to take this in consideration._
+We'll be updating again soon to take this into account._

 ### Polymorphic vs monomorphic functions